 Guest Blogger Travis Barnes – Courage under fire

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today in regard to the bushfires that impacted Mallacoota.
+He recently wrote this article in regard to the bushfires that impacted Mallacoota.

 Courage under fire